rahmnathan/fridge-manager/ReadMe.md

 REST API documentation is provided via Swagger at the service's root URL.
 This page also provides the ability to run test transactions against the service.

+***The 'get fridge list' documentation/test request in the Swagger docs are currently invalid due to the use of the Pageable helper object.

 <h3>Pipeline</h3>
 Jenkins pipeline script is found in the jenkins.groovy file.
 This pipeline file is providing the above build status.